Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Introduction

 Whether neutron stars are stable to out-of-equilibrium effects remains an open question.
 Newtonian, cold, rotating, compact stars (e.g.~white dwarfs) have a viscous instability \cite{Roberts1963,Ellipsoidal}, but it is counteracted by the Chandrasekhar-Friedman-Schutz (CFS) instability\footnote{The CFS instability is generic to all rotating compact stars, and it occurs due to gravitational radiation.
 See \cite{Chandrasekhar1970,FriedmanSchutz1978b} for the Newtonian problem and \cite{FriedmanSchutz1975,Friedman1978} for the relativistic problem.}, so that viscosity can in fact stabilize the star \cite{Chandrasekhar1970,Lindblom1983}.
-A similar result was later established in full GR for the Eckart model \cite{Lindblom1983}, but as mentioned earlier, this model is not well-behaved.
+A similar result was later established in full General Relativity (GR) for the Eckart model \cite{Lindblom1983}, but as mentioned earlier, this model is not well-behaved.
 Further work in this area was carried out by \cite{Cutler1987}, who calculated the damping time of modes due to shear viscosity for an Eckart fluid, and \cite{Camelio2023} who simulated spherically-symmetric neutron stars for MIS-type fluids.
 The very recent work of \cite{RedondoYuste2024} examined non-radial perturbations of neutron stars for a BDNK fluid without heat conductivity, but it did not consider stability conditions.
+Perturbations of BDNK neutron stars have also been used to study the scattering of gravitational waves off viscous neutron stars \cite{Boyanov2024,RedondoYuste2025}, which can lead to superradiance in the slowly rotating case, but such superradiance does not induce an instability \cite{RedondoYuste2025}.

-In this paper, we examine whether cold, non-rotating neutron stars are radially stabile in full GR when including out-of-equilibrium effects through Eckart, BDNK, and MIS fluid models.
+In this paper, we examine whether cold, non-rotating neutron stars are radially stable in full GR when including out-of-equilibrium effects through Eckart, BDNK, and MIS fluid models.
 This work differs from the previous results summarized above because we focus on and more formally prove radial stability, we consider only radial perturbations (the $l=0$ case), and we include heat conductivity effects, as well as bulk and shear viscosity.
 Although the study we conduct in this paper is limited to radial stability, the latter is a necessary condition for the viability of any astrophysical object.
 Moreover, we expect that the results we find when we study radial stability will give us insight for the general stability problem of non-radial modes.

 We first determine the corrections to the eigenvalues of a neutron star in equilibrium for small viscosities.
 We make this approximation because astrophysical compact objects are expected to have small out-of-equilibrium effects, even when they merge with other compact objects~\cite{Most2022,Most2024}.
 Working to first-order in small viscosities, we derive conditions for a neutron star to be radially stable and find that they are the same for all three fluid models.
 In particular, we discover that neutron stars are always radially stable to bulk and shear viscosities.
 We also discover that heat conductivity effects can render neutron stars unstable unless certain conditions are satisfied.
 In particular, we derive a necessary and sufficient integral condition for radial stability to heat-conductivity effects, as well as simpler, necessary integral condition for high-frequency radial stability.
 From the latter, we then derive two sufficient algebraic conditions for high-frequency radial stability that depend on the speed of sound of the fluid and the derivative of the pressure with respect to energy density while holding baryon number constant.